johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 ### Why use Structurizr C4 Modelling as well as Mermaid?

-- Reference other diagrams and models [(use the !includes keyword)](https://github.com/structurizr/dsl/blob/master/docs/language-reference.md#includes)
+- Reference other diagrams and models [(use the !includes keyword)](https://github.com/structurizr/dsl/blob/master/docs/language-reference.md#includes):
-  - Store your Actors in a central repository
+  - e.g. store your Actors in a central repository
   - Reference other repositories diagrams
-- Forces standards to write our code
+  - Create a high level Enterprise diagram that references all other repository diagrams
-- Specific to C4 Modelelling
+- Structured syntax specific to C4 Modelelling.
-- Fully Open Source
+- Open Source.
+- Exports to a wide range of tools and visualisations such as:
+  - PlantUML
+  - C4-PlantUML
+  - Mermaid
+  - Ilograph
--
+  - Graph view

+## Conclusion

+There are many tools and methodologies for Architecture and each project will require different solutions to understand and solve complex problems within organisations.

+With the three tools above, we can:

+- Keep business and user data that changes slowly in one place to understand and visualise using ArchiMate
+- Record and version collaborative ASIS and TOBE ideas in multiple visualisations with Mermaid
+- Maintain a high level view of our individual and enterprise level architecture, alongside the code with C4 Modelling and Structurizr

+Mixing these three tools and methods we can provide the right information to the right people at the right level of detail while also maintaining a history of our decisions over time.

+## References